JamieS56/Milestone-Project-2/README.md

 #### Design Choices

-I wanted Speed dots to have a realy simplistic look, similar to The Impossible Quiz and The Impossible game, which are both browser games I used to play as a kid.
+I wanted Speed dots to have a really simplistic look, similar to The Impossible Quiz and The Impossible Game, which are both browser games
+I used to play as a child.
 The simplicity of these games made it easy to pick up but difficult to master.
 That is why there are limited buttons as they are there only for the essentials.

 ![Wireframes desktop](./assets/images/wireFrames/speed-dots-wf-desktop.png)